-Members are reminded that the delivery of Armed Forces Day 2024 on Saturday 22 June 2024 was approved at the June Council Meeting and it was agreed to establish a Working Group.
-The second meeting of the Working Group was held at Mossley Mill on Wednesday 18 October 2023 and the minutes are enclosed for Members' information.
+Members were reminded that the delivery of Armed Forces Day 2024 on Saturday 22 June 2024 was approved at the June Council Meeting and it was agreed to establish a Working Group.
+The second meeting of the Working Group was held at Mossley Mill on Wednesday 18 October 2023 and the minutes were circulated for Members' information.

-RECOMMENDATION: that the minutes of the Armed Forces Working Group meeting of 18 October 2023 be approved.
+Proposed by Councillor Dunlop Seconded by Councillor Brady and agreed that the minutes of the Armed Forces Working Group meeting of 18 October 2023 be approved.